42 South Oswald Road, Edinburgh, EH9 2HH

 Opening hours are Monday, Tuesday and Friday 10am – 4pm.

 You can also view the exhibition content online.

-See a list of events coming up as part of this series on women's health nursing.
+See a list of events coming up, including the exhibition launch, as part of this series on women's health nursing.

 If you have any other needs, please email us at firstname.lastname@example.org and we will assist you wherever possible.